DhairyTilva/HackerEarthCode/README.md

 2. You are provided an array A of size N that contains non-negative integers.
 Your task is to determine whether the number that is formed by selecting the last digit of all the N numbers is divisible by 10.

 3. You are required to enter a word that consists of x and y that denote the number of Zs and Os respectively.
 The input word is considered similar to word zoo if 2 * x = y.

+4. You are given two arrays a1,a2,...,an and b1,b2,...,bn.
+In each step, you can set ai = ai - bi if ai >= bi.
+Determine the minimum number of steps that are required to make all a's equal.

+5.